mitchtreece/Espresso/README.md

 })
 ```

-### UITransition
+#### UITransition
 Built on top of `UIAnimation`, Espresso's view controller transition system makes it easy to build beautiful custom transitions into your app.
-A typical custom transition subclass looks something like this:
+A typical `UITransition` subclass looks something like this:

 ```
 class FadeTransition: UITransition {